ethereum-optimism/ecosystem-contributions/contributions/better-safe.md

 ## Summary

-focus on designing a clean, intuitive interface that guides users through complex processes effortlessly.
-This includes optimizing the layout, minimizing clutter, and ensuring that essential features are easily accessible. streamline processes such as creating wallets, initiating transactions, and managing permissions to make them as straightforward as possible provide extensive documentation, tutorials, and tooltips within the platform.
+Focus on designing a clean, intuitive interface that guides users through complex processes effortlessly.
+This includes optimizing the layout, minimizing clutter, and ensuring that essential features are easily accessible.
+Streamline processes such as creating wallets, initiating transactions, and managing permissions to make them as straightforward as possible.
+Provide extensive documentation, tutorials, and tooltips within the platform.
 These resources will help users understand how to use each feature effectively and securely, reducing the learning curve for beginners.

 ## Possible Features